 Beyond provisioning, there are lots of other resources that you need to provide new employees.
 These resources range from formal documents (like the employee handbook) to tips for navigating the chain of communication.
 In many companies, these resources are either provided as hard copies, stored in HR apps like Namely, or passed along verbally.
 But new employees might not know where to find help—and providing frequent assistance can be a big distraction for HR.

 Intelligent HR workflows can help you make these resources available to new hires instantly.
 One way to do this is to create a workflow with Slack and your HR app.
 When a new employee is added to the HR app, they can automatically receive a Slack message on their start date.
 The message will include the employee handbook and any other info they need.
 It can even recommend Slack channels the new employee should join, like #lunch-orders or #marketing.
 With this automation, your new hires will immediately have access to the resources they need!

 Seamlessly collect feedback on the employee onboarding process

 HR isn’t just responsible for executing the employee onboarding process; it’s responsible for designing and honing that process as well.
 In this respect, employee feedback is crucial.
 It gives the HR team on-the-ground insight into how employee onboarding functions in real life.
 But collecting that feedback can be labor-intensive.
 You have to create a means for submitting it (like an online survey or a physical drop box) and then encourage the right people to respond.

-You can easily solicit feedback from recently hired employees by connecting Namely and SurveyMonkey.
+You can easily solicit feedback from recently hired employees with Workday integration to SurveyMonkey.
 Using this recipe, you can automatically send a SurveyMonkey survey to each new hire whenever that user is created in Namely.